Jamie-S2000/rock-paper-scissors/README.md

 ```
 document.addEventListener("DOMContentLoaded", function ()...
 ```
-This stopped the code from running without being picked and resolved the issue.
+This stopped the code from running on load and without being picked and resolved the issue.

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to do this are: